cs411-alawini/su23-cs411-team002-juicyfruit/doc/Database_Design.md

 ## Query 1:

-Default Index:
+Default Index: The costs are relativly high with the nested inner loop join having a cost of 207878, table scan having a cost of 2414, and index lookup having a cost of 12.56.
+These costs could mean that the query is using a lot of resources to get what is needed.
 <img src="./images/Query1ExplainNoIDX.png">

 We added an index on gameName, but found no difference in the cost.
+We chose gameName because it was one of the attributes that didn't have a pointer to it.
 <img src="./images/Query1NameIDX.png">

 Index on metacritic rating also had no change on cost.
+We chose to index on metacritic as well since it was in out select cause without a pointer pointing to it, but it makes sense it had no impact on the cost since we are simply printing the critics.
 <img src="./images/Query1metaidx.png">

-reviewScore index no change in cost
+reviewScore index no change in cost.
+We decided to index this because the aggregate function would be using this attribute to calculate a value for a specific game, yet it still did not change cost.
 <img src="./images/Query1ReviewScoreIDX.png">

-Since we’re using an aggregate function and we are using the primary key to join tables which forces the compiler to go through a full table scan no matter what
+Overall, we did not find any significant change in cost even though we tried indexing 3 different attributes.
+We believe it is because we’re using an aggregate function and we are using the primary key to join tables which forces the compiler to go through a full table scan no matter what.
+Another possibility could be that the indexes weren't properly forming, however, we do not believe that is the case since a change was found on query #2.
+Due to this, we deicded to not use any indexing for this query as it did not change the cost associated with it.

 ## Query 2
 Default Index:
 <img src="./images/Query2NoIDX.png">

 Creating index for categoryMultiplayer changed cost from 2048 to 393.11.